AY2526S1-CS2103T-W10-2/tp/docs/UserGuide.md

 Format: `showcontacts PROPERTY_ID`

 * `PROPERTY_ID` refers to the unique ID of the property shown in the property list.
+Contacts who either are buying, selling or is an owner of the property will be shown.
 * The view automatically switches to show the contact list.
-* If no contacts are found, suggestions will be provided.

 Examples:
 * `showcontacts 1`